eupraxialabs/sakai-codefresh/README.md

 For example you can test some property in a previous 11.3 sakai build.

 * Testing experimental properties:
-	- EXPERIMENTAL_PROPS=<some_url> - Any URL with a set of properties, like [this](https://raw.githubusercontent.com/sakaiproject/nightly-config/master/experimental.properties)
+	- EXPERIMENTAL_PROPS=some_url - Any URL with a set of properties, like [this](https://raw.githubusercontent.com/sakaiproject/nightly-config/master/experimental.properties)
 	- PROPERTIES_FILE=local.properties,sakai.properties,... - Any properties file you want to overwrite.
 	- SAKAI_BASE_TAG=sakaiproject/sakai:11.3 - The existing image you want to try with this properties.
 	- SAKAI_TAG=11.3_experimental - You could use any name to tag new image.